The phone was ringing.

-I put down my pen, and lifting the receiver, said, “Hello?”
+I hesitated, but put down my pen.
+Lifting the receiver, I said, “Hello?”

-My caller introduced himself…and then began to speak with a tone of urgency.
+My caller introduced himself briefly, and then began speaking with a sense of excitement and urgency.

 He said, “I want to build a French house, not an American interpretation of a French house…Do you know the difference?”